 - For OMS I and II, quality points are earned in required courses for which an Honors, Pass, or Fail grade is assigned.
 This includes all required courses, except for those courses in which only P/F grades are assigned (Medical Ethics, Advanced Medical Ethics, Interprofessional Education I, Interprofessional Education II, and Evidence-Based Medicine). - 2.
-For OMS III, quality points are earned in required core clerkship courses for which an Honors, Pass, or Fail grade is assigned.
+For OMS III, quality points are earned in required core clerkship courses for which an Honors, Pass, or Fail grade is assigned. - 3.
+For OMS III students in the Class of 2026, quality points are earned in OMS III clinical clerkship courses for which an Honors, High Pass, Pass or Fail grade is assigned.

 Cumulative ranking will be reported on the Medical Student Performance Evaluation (MSPE).
-The MSPE that is made available to ERAS will have the cumulative OMS I, II, and III ranking, with each year contributing 1/3rd to the total rank.
+The MSPE that is made available to ERAS will have the cumulative OMS I, II, and III ranking, with each year contributing 1/ 3rd to the total rank.
 All rankings will be reported by quintile, unless required by a military or scholarship program, or for which students have given explicit permission.